 The rooms are typically named after people or places.
 The Annex is another location down the street composed entirely of private rooms with private bathrooms and a kitchen.

-Both locations offer parking when available, free WiFi and linens.
-The hostel has a daily bagel breakfast, bike rentals, lockers, common computers, 2 bathrooms, 2 full kitchens and laundry facilities.
-Entry to the hostel is by keypad and individual keys to rooms.
+Both locations offer parking when available, free WiFi, and linens.
+The hostel has a daily bagel breakfast, bike rentals, lockers, common computers, 2 bathrooms, 2 full kitchens, and laundry facilities.
+Entry to the hostel is by a keypad and individual keys to rooms.

 Parking is available in a gravel lot behind the hostel and next to the Annex, but spots are at a premium.
 I recommend parking and keeping your car there while you walk around or rent bikes.
 Dorm rates start at $26/night and private rooms start at $62/night.

 If you are arriving by Greyhound, Amtrak or plane, you will need to take the Route 11 CARTA bus from the airport to the Charleston Visitor Center at Meeting and Mary.
 You can walk from there or alternatively get a pedicab.